oceanprotocol/pdr-backend/READMEs/vps.md

 - Subgraph is at:
   - http://4.245.224.119:9000/subgraphs/name/oceanprotocol/ocean-subgraph
   - or http://74.234.16.165:9000/subgraphs/name/oceanprotocol/ocean-subgraph
+  - Go there, then copy & paste in the query from [subgraph.md](subgraph.md)

 BUT you will not be able to see these yet, because the VPS' ports are not yet open enough.
 Here's how:
 - Go to Azure Portal for your group